ShawnFumo/shawn-mods-combos/README.md

 This system uses the number keys, and distinguishes between left and right ones (called `L#` and `R#`).
 This can be either a split # bar like on the EcoSteno or thumb # keys (on the outside) like on the Uni.

 It provides its own way to input numbers, so can fully replace the default # functionality in your theory.
-It probably won't be compatible with a theory using # for a different purpose (like Aerick's personal theory, which uses # for proper names).
+If you want to use it with a theory already using # for special purposes (like [Aerick's theory](https://github.com/aerickt/steno-dictionaries)), the normal # would need its own key like Top S.

 `L#` has 3 modes.
 The level vowels help determine the mode.
 The right vowels control spacing.
 The modifiers are columns on the left.
 * Nav & Symbols - all the keys that aren't a letter, number, or func key.
-Excludes the shifted number symbols
+Excludes the shifted number symbols.
-* Number Pad - The first three columns of the right side become a num pad (including 0).
+* Number Pad - The first three columns of the right side become a num pad (along with two ways to write 0).
 Using shift lets you access their associated symbols.
 * Function Keys - Same as the Number Pad, but with F10-F12 on the fourth column.

 `R#` is for using modifiers with single letters, combining the columns on the right (`-FPLT`), with finger spelling on the left.
+It can also fully replace normal fingerspelling if you want.

 ## Modifiers